-Made up of almost 1,700 independent islands, the Florida Keys is a globally recognized vacation destination with gorgeous beaches, vast ocean views and breathtaking naturescapes.
+Made up of almost 1,700 independent islands, the Florida Keys is a globally recognized vacation destination with gorgeous beaches, vast ocean views, and breathtaking nature.
 The future of the Keys is up in the air, however, as growth and development could stop all together in a few short years.

 The Florida state government introduced legislation in 1972 that would halt all new building permits in the Florida Keys in 2023.

-As this date grows closer arguments and speculation around this legislation begins to show up in headlines and debates.
+As this date grows closer arguments and speculation around this legislation begin to show up in headlines and debates.
 Everyone is on edge to see which way the law will unfold.

 Introducing the 2023 Florida Keys Building Cap

 The Regional Evacuation Transportation Analysis is the standard model to determine the ability of local areas to evacuate in the event of an emergency.
 In 1972 this model predicted that the Keys would not be able to evacuate 100% of the population in 24 hours in the event of a hurricane if building rates continued on.